-Having one baby: life-changing.
-But, having more than one baby?
-Life-changing times 2 (or 3 or 8 like Octo-mom!).
-Just like no one could tell most of us how to fully prepare for one baby, whether multiples are planned or a big surprise, there is truly no way to fully prepare for the task ahead.
+Having one baby: life changing.
+But, having twins or multiples?
+Life-changing times 2 (or 3 or 8).
+Just like no one could tell most of us how to fully prepare for one baby, there is truly no way to fully prepare.
 No matter how many times you’ve organized their closet or think about all the organic baby food you’re going to make, some of the things that once seemed very important lose in priority to getting even a little more sleep, and making sure there are clean clothes and food in the house!

 When thinking about sleep and feeding schedules for your multiples, it’s important to consider how rigid they will be.
 I never worried about an exact nap “time” with my singleton daughter, and rocked her to sleep quite often!
 When I brought 2 babies home, however, I learned that scheduling became my best friend!
-Not that every day goes as scheduled (babies can be so unpredictable, of course!), and sometimes schedules flew out the window if my baby clearly needed something–but having a schedule or routine provides a much-needed guide to the day.
-And, if you’re a planner, that’s so important for your own sanity and stability! 🙂 Now, remember that what works for a newborn is not going to work at 8 months, for example, and being open to change through this process can be very useful!
+Not that every day goes as scheduled (babies can be so unpredictable, of course!).
+Sometimes schedules flew out the window.
+But having a schedule or routine provides a much-needed guide to the day.
+And, if you’re a planner, that’s so important for your own sanity and stability! 🙂 Now, do remember that what works for a newborn is not going to work at 8 months.
+Being open to change through this process can be very useful!

 Doing most care activities at the same time is the common-sense approach to keeping multiples on the same routine/schedule.
 Diaper changes, feeding, tummy time, sleep–all done in tandem.
 There may be times that this provides the best approach to care.
 I have been at this point for most of my boys’ lives.
 They have meals together and go down for naps and bedtime together.